This article originally appeared on VICE Canada.

 He handed me a pamphlet about the laser whitening.
 I flipped through a few flimsy pages of stock photo smiles beaming encouragingly, iridescent.
 On the last page was a bullet-point list of benefits.

 - The increased self-confidence that comes from a more attractive smile

 Those were all things I was interested in, especially the latter.
 But not for the $1,000 price-tag.
 That was a fair chunk of cash to pay to have a radiant/irradiated smile.
-I wondered if my dad’s prostate laser-blasting would expose him to radiation, because prostate cancer is a commonly scary beast and you’ve got to be careful—I finally clued in.
+I wondered if my dad’s prostate laser-blasting would expose him to radiation because prostate cancer is a commonly scary beast and you’ve got to be careful—I finally clued in.
 How could it have taken so long?
 I felt like an idiot.
 Why else would he need this surgery?
 A silence hung between us.
-I listened to him rinse a dish in a sink 1,200 kilometres away.
+I listened to him rinse a dish in a sink miles away.
 That distance doubling, tripling, as I tried to figure out what to say.
 I danced around it—

 “So… is this… your penis lasering… indicative of anything else?”